December 7, 2018

 - Submit a President's Scholarship Competition (PSC) Interest Form by November 9

 - Be a current High School Senior

-- Apply for admission to Georgia College via Early Action (including letter of recommendation, resume, and test scores).
+- Complete entire application for admission to Georgia College via Early Action (including letter of recommendation, resume, and test scores).

-- Submit a letter or recommendation from a teacher or school counselor (this may be submitted with your application for admission).
+- Submit a letter of recommendation from a teacher or school counselor (if not already submitted with application).

-- Submit a resume of activities, awards, leadership roles, etc. (this may be submitted with your application for admission).
+- Submit a resume of activities, awards, leadership roles, etc. (if not already submitted with application).